-There are various programs at UCLA Luskin which pair students with mentors across multiple sectors.
-One of these arrangements is the Senior Fellows Program.
 Launched nearly two decades ago, the Senior Fellows Program is the premier leadership career training program of the UCLA Luskin School of Public Affairs.
 The program features policy, public service and community leaders who act as role models to lead UCLA Luskin students to careers in the public interest.
-Learn more about the Senior Fellows Program.
+Learn more about the senior fellows program.

-A pair of yearlong fellowship programs — The David Bohnett Fellowship and the Rosenfield Fellowship — immerses students in leadership structures of various government agencies and nonprofit organizations.
+Professional fellowship programs and select internship opportunities immerse students in leadership structures of various government agencies and nonprofit organizations.
 These highly competitive programs allow UCLA Luskin students a hands-on approach outside of the classroom.
 Learn more about our Schoolwide Fellowships.